 The following officers of Kappa Psi were elected:

-- Floyd Green, Keeper of Records and Seal
+- Bro.
+Floyd W. Green, Keeper of Records and Seal

 Kappa Psi continued to serve the needs of professional and graduate students at Howard until 1938, when the chapter became inactive.
 In 1947, Brother Charles Williams, a law student at Howard University, revived Kappa Psi.
 The same needs that existed in 1926 and led to the formation of Kappa Psi also led to the chapter’s revival-fellowship and camaraderie with men of like backgrounds and equal goals.